apallath/INDUSAnalysis/README.md

 `import INDUSAnalysis.lib`

+## Scripts

+`scripts/` contains executable Python and VMD scripts

+Call `python /path/to/INDUSAnalysis/scripts/run_<analysis_name>.py`
+with the required and optional arguments to run analysis on data generated from a single run [use -h or --help for help with arguments].

-To run a particular type of analysis from the command line, call `python /path/to/analysis_scripts/run_<analysis_name>.py` with the required and optional arguments [use -h or --help for help with arguments]
+Call `python /path/to/INDUSAnalysis/scripts/run_agg_<analysis_name>.py` with the required and optional arguments to run aggregate analyses on data [use -h or --help for help with arguments].

 ## Testing